Sorcery 101: Chapters

 My Permanent Accessory - While Ally is at a party with her boss, Seth pushes a drunk Brad to do something stupid.

 Glass Houses - Pat goes to ask Ally for help and instead gets help from Brad.

 New Class - School starts again and Danny is surprised to find out who one of his new students is.

 Holding out for a Hero - Damien shows up threatens Danny and kidnaps Melanie.

 Frequently Secretly - Jeff thinks his friend Connor might know he's a werewolf.

 Fathers - A friend of Brad's father asks him for help after finding out Brad's a werewolf.

 Ways of a Woman in Love - Trish and Seth explain how they met.

 Orders - Pat and Ally are arrested by the Mage Council.

+Development

+Speaking of adblocking in 2018, MacDonald said that the popularity of Sorcery 101 remained relatively stable between 2010 and 2016, but that her advertising revenue went down from nearly $18,000 USD per year to roughly $4,000 USD per year.